 Final Thoughts

 This creamy air fryer potato leek soup cooks up so easily and perfectly.
 The vegetables get all nice and brown on the edges for a great depth of flavor in this simple soup.
-Enjoy a warm bowl on a cold day, or pair with a side for a complete lunch or even dinner.
+Enjoy a warm bowl on a cold day, or pair with a side for a complete lunch or even dinner!

 It’s easy to keep this recipe vegetarian as long as you use vegetable stock, making it versatile for different diets as well.
+The roasted vegetables add such great flavor to the soup, you’ll wonder why you never tried cooking them in the air fryer sooner!

 I like to make a batch and heat it up throughout the week for easy lunches because it keeps well and the flavor is still great!